nottherealsanta/mlogs/_sources/ml/conda.md

 ```bash
 wget https://repo.anaconda.com/archive/Anaconda3-2021.11-Linux-x86_64.sh
 ```
 2. Install
 ```bash
 bash ./Anaconda3-2021.11-Linux-x86_64.sh
 ```
 3. Follow the instruction prompt
 ```{tip}
 Choose the installtion location depending on storage space.
 Conda enviroment tend to take up to few GBs per enviroment
 ```
-> Note:  when installer prompts “Do you wish the installer to initialize Anaconda3 by running conda init?” **Choose “yes”**
+when installer prompts “Do you wish the installer to initialize Anaconda3 by running conda init?” **Choose “yes”**.
+This will start conda with every terminal session.
 1. Restart the terminal or enter the following
 ```bash
 source ~/.bashrc
 ```

-> you should see "(base)" in your bash prompt
+you should see "(base)" in your bash prompt

 ---
 # Usage